Mission and Values

 Dear Friends,

-Our leadership team has been meeting with state and federal legislators and attending committee meetings to ensure that people with intellectual and developmental disabilities continue to have access to critical supports and services such as housing in group homes.
+Our leadership and our Advocacy team has been meeting with state and federal legislators and attending committee meetings to ensure that people with intellectual and developmental disabilities continue to have access to critical supports and services such as housing in group homes.

-We’ve led and participated in several events, including a breakfast for legislators, our biggest Rooted in Advocacy conference to date, and the Disability Policy Seminar in Washington, DC.
-We’ve welcomed several new staff and members of the Board of Directors.
+We lead and participate in several events throughout the year, including statewide meetings, special events with community leaders and legislators, and the Disability Policy Seminar in Washington, DC.
+We've welcomed several new staff and members of the Board of Directors.

 Sincerely,